West Texas Workplace Vehicle Accident Lawyer

 In Texas, you generally have two years from the date of your injury to file a personal injury lawsuit.
 Don’t wait.
 Contact us today to protect your rights.

-Workplace Vehicle Accident accidents in West Texas frequently occur along major corridors including I-20, I-10, US-385, SH-191 (between Midland and Odessa).
+Workplace Vehicle Accident cases in West Texas frequently arise along major corridors including I-20, I-10, US-385, SH-191 (between Midland and Odessa).
 West Texas encompasses a vast region including Midland, Odessa, El Paso, and surrounding communities, with a combined population of over 1.5 million residents

 - The Permian Basin is the most productive oil-producing region in the United States, and oil field truck traffic has made West Texas highways among the most dangerous in the country